lsst-dm/dm_dev_guide/usdf/lsst-login.rst

 Connecting and Authenticating
 =============================

+You'll need to ssh into an SDF login server once to establish your home directory etc. From then on you can choose access via ssh or the browser portal, https://sdf.slac.stanford.edu

 You can ssh into Rubin Observatory development servers at SLAC with your Windows account and password.
+It is only visible from the SDF login nodes.
 Use the load balancer:

 ``rubin-devl.slac.stanford.edu``

-You'll need to ssh into an SDF login server once to establish your home directory etc. From then on you can choose access via ssh or the browser portal, https://sdf.slac.stanford.edu